 Step 3: Installing the Cloudinary Plugin to WordPress

 Installing plugins has always been easy, it’s one of the biggest advantages of the WP platform.
 You might be pleasantly surprised at how straightforward the installation process is.
-With the Cloudinary plugin in hand, let’s proceedIf you need a refresher, this is how you can install the Cloudinary plugin:
+This is how you can install the Cloudinary plugin:

-• Choose the Plugin File:.
-If you didn’t download the plugin, you can simply click “Install Now” on the plugin, and WordPress will do the rest.
-However, if you did download it, Cclick on the “Choose File” button and select the Cloudinary plugin file you downloaded.
+• Choose the Plugin File: If you didn’t download the plugin, you can simply click “Install Now” on the plugin, and WordPress will do the rest.
+However, if you did download it, click on the “Choose File” button and select the Cloudinary plugin file you downloaded.
 Once selected, click “Install Now.”

 Congratulations!
 You’ve now successfully integrated the Cloudinary plugin into your WordPress website.
 This marks the beginning of a smoother, more efficient image optimization journey, boosting your site’s loading speed and overall user experience.